 It seems like this would be a statement that goes without saying.
-But lately I’ve been hearing many stories about wives or spouses believing they wear the rank of their soldier.
+But lately, I’ve heard many stories about wives or spouses believing they wear the rank of their soldier.

 And surprisingly, it hasn’t been just an officer vs. enlisted mentality as so many believe it always is.

-Some of the most recent stories involve wives of enlisted pulling rank on other wives of enlisted or wives of officers doing the same to other wives of officers.
-Looks like no side is immune when it comes to the poor decision of wearing rank.
+Some of the most recent stories involve wives of enlisted people pulling rank on other wives of enlisted or wives of officers doing the same to other wives of officers.
+It looks like no side is immune to the poor decision of wearing rank.

 We’ve All Been There When This Happened…